simonbromberg/googlefitbit/README.md

 Similar setup to interday, except you need to contact Fitbit to ask for access to intraday data.
 Also menu names are slightly different.
 Based on this post, http://quantifiedself.com/2014/09/download-minute-fitbit-data/ Some minor cleanup / changes outstanding (e.g. headers) but should still work.

+Note: if you want to get heart rate data follow these additional steps, courtesy of [gthm on the Fitbit forum](https://community.fitbit.com/t5/Web-API/Google-apps-script-for-minute-by-minute-data-stopped-working/m-p/890582/highlight/true#M2685 "Fitbit Forum")

+1) When requisting Oauth2 the default permission scope does not include heart rate.
+It pretty much includes everything but heart rate and calories.
+So for better measure I explicitly granted scope.

+In function getFitbitService() { // updated the below line .setScope('activity heartrate location nutrition profile settings sleep social weight')

+2) Update the activities and intradays variables accordingly

+var activities = ["activities/heart"];
+var intradays = ["activities-heart-intraday"];

+3) Request the proper URL for heart rate.
+The API docs are not clear enought, especially near the URL templates.
+I got the last template of the API docs working for heart rate.

+It was easier for me to hardcode the URL so I just replaced the featch call with this

+var result = UrlFetchApp.fetch("https://api.fitbit.com/1/user/-/activities/heart/date/2015-07-07/1d/1sec/time/00:00/23:59.json", options);

+Once you get this request to work, you can generalize and construct the above request dynamically based on user inputs.

+PS: I could not find a way to download intra day heart for multiple days through single call.
+Looks like the call only supports for a single day (too much data to include multiple days I guess).
+I am thinking about looping the date range and fetching the details multiple times.